yegor256/blog/_drafts/_veils.md

 Here is a new idea I discovered just a few days ago while working with [Codexia](https://github.com/yegor256/codexia), a Ruby web app.
 I had to fetch data rows from PostgreSQL and return objects to the client.
-It's was always a problem for me, how to do it without turning objects into DTOs.
-Here is the solution I found and gave it a name: Veil Objects.
+It's always been a problem for me, how to do that without turning objects into DTOs.
+Here is the solution I found and gave a name: Veil Objects.

 <!--more-->

 {% jb_picture_body %}

-Say, I fetch the list of projects from PostgreSQL:
+Let's say I fetch the list of projects from PostgreSQL:

 {% highlight ruby %}
 class Projects